 Key Points:

-• New IRS tax adjustments for 2025 may influence family tax liabilities.
+- New IRS tax adjustments for 2025 may influence tax liabilities for families.

 Key Highlights: